wxdnesday/cse15l-lab-reports/lab1.md

 ![Image](images/lab1/exit.png)

-By following these steps, you should be able to successfully log in remotely to your CSE 15L account on terminal remotely!
+By following these steps, you should be able to successfully log in to your CSE 15L account on terminal remotely!